Asad-Jaffery/NBA-Player-impact-Score-Calc/README.md

 This project is an end-to-end ETL (Extract, Transform, Load) pipeline that ingests, processes, and analyzes NBA player data to compute a custom Impact Score for each player.

 ## Why?
-Wanted to be a data eng - so I'm teaching myself😁
+Want to become a data eng - so I'm teaching myself😁

 ## How are players scored?
 - Each stat is normalized on a 0–100 scale using league-wide min and max values.